5 Things to Know BEFORE Moving to Louisburg, NC

 Louisburg, NC buildings on a clear day

 Louisburg, NC, has an overall low cost of living.
-The cost of living is 18% lower than the national average, housing expenses are 45% lower than the national average, and utility prices are 1% higher than the national average.
-PayScale says grocery prices are 9% lower than the national average, and healthcare is 3% higher than the national average.
+The cost of living is 18% lower than the national average, housing expenses are 45% lower than the national average, utility prices are 2% higher, grocery prices are 9% lower, and healthcare is 3% higher.
 The total cost of housing, food, childcare, transportation, health care, taxes, and other necessities for a single adult in Louisburg is approximately $38,700.

 Louisburg's median home value is $155,200, less than the national median home value.
 Renting can often be the lower-cost alternative.
-In Louisburg, around 15% of occupied homes are renters, and renters typically spend about $615 a month on housing, which is greater than the national median monthly rent of $1,023.
-The median household income is $29,941.
+In Louisburg, around 15% of occupied homes are renters and renters typically spend about $615 a month on housing, which is greater than the national median monthly rent of $1,023.
+The median household income in Louisburg is $29,941.

 Healthcare in Louisburg for a single adult comes out to be around $5,716 per year.
 Compared to the North Carolina average of $6,101, you can see that Louisburg expenses are relatively lower.